published on Wednesday, May 13, 2026 by Pulumiverse

 - Team

-Ids List<string> - The team IDs that have access to the registry.
+Ids List<string> - The team UUIDs that have access to the registry.
+At least one team must be specified.
+This value cannot be changed after creation.

 - Uuid string